cabol/shards/README.md

 There are two ways to achieve this:

- 1. Manually, create the table on each node and then from any of them, join the rest.
+ 1. Manually, create the table on each node and then from any of them join the rest.

     Create the table on each node: